A part of the long history of harps in Ireland, the Irish coat of arms and the Guinness logo are modeled after the same harp at Trinity College.

 Breakfast

 The clue being in the name, breakfast is the first meal of the day, the meal where you “break your fast” (the fast of not eating overnight in your sleep).
 That said this first meal of the day wasn’t always first thing in the morning like it is today.
 Up through the early Middle Ages people would rise and do without eating until after they had worked for several hours.
+Eventually laborers began to eat a meal early in the day and by Elizabethan England most people ate breakfast.

-Further complicating things this late morning first meal of the day, before being called breakfast, was called dinner.
+Further complicating things this late morning first meal of the day, before being called “breakfast”, was called “dinner”.
 From the Old French “disner” meaning “to break one’s fast” the first meal of the day only became “breakfast” in the 15th century.
 This early meal would be bread, maybe some cheese, and some alcohol (alcohol being safer to drink than water).

 Dinner and Supper